Chevrolet: Ecuador

 Chevrolet has been operating in Ecuador for 80 years.
 GM Ecuador sells US Chevrolets alongside GM Korea sourced models.
 It also sells the 1983 Suzuki Supercarry under the Chevrolet name, and the Isuzu Rodeo was sold as the Chevrolet Rodeo throughout the 1990s.

 Venezuela

 In Venezuela, Chevrolet has been operating since 1948, when truck production began in Caracas.
 In 1979 production moved to a plant in Valencia that was purchased from Chrysler.
 Chevrolet assembled more than 1,500,000 vehicles in its first 50 years in Venezuela.

 Colombia

 The Colombian Automotive Factory SA (Colmotores) was founded in 1956 and initially produced vehicles in Austin; in the 1960s, Simca and Dodge automobiles (its first car manufactured was a Coronet 440); and then, in 1980, began producing Chevrolet cars.
 Currently, Colmotores has more than 75% of the domestic market, with models from GM Korea and Suzuki.
 Particularly worthy of mention is the Aveo, Optra and the Spark.
+In 2024, General Motors ended all manufacturing operations in Colombia and shuttered its Colmotores factory in the country alongside the OBB factory in Ecuador due to Colombia's economic downturn caused by very high inflation and interest rates and due to the Colmotores factory only being active at 9%.
+Despite this, General Motors will continue to sell new Chevrolet vehicles in Colombia, imported from GM's factories in other countries.